isiahmeadows/mithril.js/mvp-utils.md

 ## Cell utilities

-This is exposed under `mithril/cell` and in the full bundle via `Mithril.Cell`.
+This is exposed under `mithril/cell` and in the full bundle via `sCell`.

 - `cell = Cell.all([...cells], ([...values]) => ...)` - Join multiple cells in an array into a single cell with each named by index
     - The resulting cell emits arrays for its children.